elk-audio/elk-docs/documents/building_plugins_for_elk.md

 The following steps are involved to cross-compile using JUCE's new CMake support - demonstrated using the `JUCE/examples/CMake/AudioPlugin` plugin.

+(The below example assumes a RPi4 build with our v0.11.0 SDK installed in the default location).

 1. Begin by copying the AudioPlugin folder out of the JUCE folder.
 2. Clone a fresh copy of JUCE as a subfolder of AudioPlugin
 3. `$ git clone https://github.com/juce-framework/JUCE.git`.